samdmarshall/pyconfig/readme.md

 	$ brew tap samdmarshall/formulae
 	$ brew install samdmarshall/formulae/pyconfig --HEAD

-Alternatively you can clone the repo and run the `setup.py` file to install.
+Alternatively you can clone the repo and run the `make build2` to install under Python 2, and `make build3` to install under Python 3.

 ## Usage
 To use `pyconfig` to generate an xcconfig file, you will have to pass it an input and the `--output` flag: